WORKING TOGETHER SO THAT IN KENYA NO ONE HAS TO DIE IN PAIN – UMOJA!

-Hospice Care Kenya seeks to raise funds for the work of hospices in Kenya.
+Hospice Care Kenya raises funds in the UK to support the development and delivery of palliative care in Kenya.
 We hope that these pages will explain what we do and demonstrate the difference your support can make to those in need of palliative care in Kenya.

 We gave grants to the total of £74,957 one of the largest amounts we have ever given in a year to twelve different organisations.